iron-fish/ironfish/tools/Docker.md

 Create an account: `docker-compose exec node ironfish accounts:create`

-Check balance: `docker-compose exec node ironfish accounts:balance`
+Check your balance: `docker-compose exec node ironfish accounts:balance`

-Make pay transaction: `docker-compose exec node ironfish accounts:pay`
+Create a transaction: `docker-compose exec node ironfish accounts:pay`

-And many other commands which you can find in main documentation.
+You can find more commands by running `docker-compose exec node ironfish help`.

 ## Developer config

-docker-compose.dev.yml based on **version 3.7** of configuration.
-This was made for more compatibility with Linux default Docker package, which was somewhat unusable with version >3.7.
+`docker-compose.dev.yml` is based on docker-compose config **version 3.7**.
+This version is more compatible with versions of Docker in Linux package repositories, which don't consistently support versions greater than 3.7.

-This setup can be used with Docker Swarm and standard Docker Compose with addition of --compatibility flag
+This setup can be used with Docker Swarm, as well as Docker Compose by adding the `--compatibility` flag.

 ### Base command: